Alvanosh/ALUVENGEANCE/README.md

 ✅ Ethical & Educational: Ideal for training, research, and red teaming

 ✅ Offline Ready: Most modules can run without internet access

-It’s not just a toolset — it’s a philosophy: "Strike first.
-Strike smart.
-Stay ethical."

-Created by Alvanosh Jojo, a passionate ethical hacker .
-ALUVENGEANCE is a bold step toward democratizing ethical hacking tools and empowering the next generation of cyber guardians.

 ---

 ## 🧰 Included Tools